azoth-lang/azoth.language.reference/src/class-constructors.md

 let x = new Example.named();
 ```

-Constructors implicitly have a mutable self parameter.
-The `self` parameter has special restrictions
-on its use to avoid leaking of uninitialized references out of constructors (`init`?).

 Constructors can optionally be given a return type.
 This type must be a base type or must have at
 least one type parameter specified.
 That is, the return type may not be the type of the class the
 constructor is declared in, nor a subtype or unrelated type.